MoscaDotTo/Winapp2/winapp2ool/Readme.md

 # Winapp2ool

-Winapp2ool is a domain-specific companion utility for Winapp2.ini, offering a suite of functions tailored to its structure and purpose, while remaining simple to use.
-It is designed for use as either a CLI application with a simple menu system, or to be called silently from scripting environments to allow for automation.
+Winapp2ool is the tool that builds winapp2.ini, and a companion utility for the people who use it.
+The published winapp2.ini files (the base file, each of its [flavors](../README.md#what-are-flavors), and the changelog shipped alongside each one) are generated from source by winapp2ool rather than edited by hand.
+It is a menu-driven console application for end users, and can be driven run from a scripting environment for automation.

 ### What is winapp2.ini?